jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Headings must start at the beginning of the line.
+Start every heading at the beginning of the line.

 ## Rule - MD024